CloudLabsAI-Azure/apim-lab/apim-lab/3-adding-apis/adding-apis-3-3-calling-api.md

 - Click on the hamburger menu next to *Colors* in the top left corner.
 - Click on **Config**.
-- Replace the **API URL** according to this format: https://YOUR_APIM.azure-api.net/colors/random (e.g. https://apim-dev-we-hol-ms-01.azure-api.net/colors/random).
+- Replace the **API URL** with: https://apim-dev-hol-ms-<inject key="Deployment ID" enableCopy="false" />.azure-api.net/colors/random.
 - After setting the API URL correctly, press the hamburger menu again and go to **Home**.
 - Press **Start** to see how the frontend is calling the api.
 You should see a **401** response, indicating an auth error.
 This happens as our API requires a subscription, but we have not yet entered a subscription key.